SciML/DiffEqDocs.jl/docs/src/analysis/parameter_estimation.md

                               kwargs...)
 ```

-The first argument is the DEProblem to solve, and next is the `alg` to use.
+The first argument is the `DEProblem` to solve, and next is the `alg` to use.
+The `alg` must match the problem type, which can be any `DEProblem`
+(ODEs, SDEs, DAEs, DDEs, etc.). `regularization` defaults to nothing
-One can also choose `verbose_opt` and `verbose_steps`, which, in the optimization routines, will print the steps and the values at the steps every
+which has no regulariztion function.
+One can also choose `verbose_opt` and
+`verbose_steps`, which, in the optimization routines, will print the steps
-`verbose_steps` steps. `mpg_autodiff` uses autodifferentiation to define the
+and the values at the steps every `verbose_steps` steps. `mpg_autodiff` uses
-derivative for the MathProgBase solver.
-The extra keyword arguments are passed
+autodifferentiation to define the derivative for the MathProgBase solver.
-to the differential equation solver.
+The extra keyword arguments are passed to the differential equation solver.

-### The Loss Function
+#### The Loss Function

 ```julia
 loss_func(sol)